Start My Answer

 Portfolio Recovery Associates is legit—here's their address and phone number to prove it

-Portfolio Recovery Associates is a debt collection company based in Virginia with about 320 employees, and an annual revenue at about $56 million.
-It uses several business names in addition to Portfolio Recovery Associates, including PRA III, and Anchor Receivables Management.
+Portfolio Recovery Associates is a legitimate debt collection company based in Virginia with about 320 employees, and an annual revenue at about $56 million.
+It uses several business names in addition to Portfolio Recovery Associates, such as PRA III and Anchor Receivables Management.

 If you are trying to reach Portfolio Recovery Associates, you can use the contact information below: